1135346386

 Frequently Asked Questions

-Adults of any age, who have one or more chronic medical conditions (such as high blood pressure, diabetes, arthritis, heart problems, cancer, or others) can volunteer to be a Health Mentor.
+Adults of any age, who have one or more chronic medical conditions, impairements, and/or disabilities (such as high blood pressure, diabetes, arthritis, heart problems, cancer, or others) can volunteer to be a Health Mentor.

 Health Mentors meet with a small group (4 to 6) of Jefferson students three times over the course of 1.5 years.
 Each meeting will take about an hour.
 Meeting 1 takes place in the fall of students' first year.
 This meeting is scheduled by faculty and takes place on TJU's campus.
 Lunch and travel reimbursement are provided for the Health Mentor.
 Meeting 2 takes place in the spring of the students' first year, and the students travel to the Health Mentor's home to complete a team-based home visit.
 This meeting is scheduled by the students.
 Meeting 3 takes place in the fall of the students' second year and is also scheduled directly by the students at the Health Mentor's convenience.